Skip to content

 superplane index integrations --name <integration_name>

-List core components:
+List core actions:

 Terminal window

-superplane index components
+superplane index actions

-List components from an integration definition:
+List actions from an integration definition:

 Terminal window

-superplane index components --from <integration_name>
+superplane index actions --from <integration_name>

-Describe one component:
+Describe one action:

 Terminal window

-superplane index components --name <component_name>
+superplane index actions --name <action_name>

 List triggers from an integration definition: